 Document Status Summary of key policies/overall strategy Key implications for Area Plan Provides guidance regarding the application of the sequential and exception tests, guidance for planning policy and development control, and guidance for developers.
 Surface water flooding has a well document and recent history in Camden.
 The 2002 Camden floods highlighted the vulnerability of particular areas, although no areas within the Euston Area Plan boundary were subject to flooding.
 The Euston area is not identified as a location of surface water flood risk.
 The report notes that "in the majority of the North London area, surface water flood risk is limited and is considered a minor influence to the sequential test when allocating development sites".
 Concludes that Camden has a particularly high risk of flooding from sewer and surface water flooding, while fluvial flood risk remains low due to the lack of watercourses.
 The Core Strategy should set out an approach to flood risk management, which other policy documents (and development proposals) can follow.
-The assessment recommends the following for Area Action Plans: Highly vulnerable development should be avoided in the high and medium flood zones Mars vulnerable development should not be lessted on the ground floor.
-More vulnerable development should not be located on the ground floor Flood proofing and flood resilience should be incorporated in the overall design of any development Access/egress points and specified refuge points that meets EA Guidance Consideration of emergency planning measures Any particular requirements relating to flood risk and specific designations Delivering a Low Carbon Camden - Carbon Reduction Scenarios to 2050 (PDF 1.4MB) Provides a framework for reducing Camden's greenhouse gas emissions to 2050.
+The assessment recommends the following for Area Action Plans: Highly vulnerable development should be avoided in the high and medium flood zones More vulnerable development should not be located on the ground floor Flood proofing and flood resilience should be incorporated in the overall design of any development Access/egress points and specified refuge points that meets EA Guidance Any particular requirements relating to flood risk and specific designations Delivering a Low Carbon Camden - Carbon Reduction Scenarios to 2050 (PDF 1.4MB) Provides a framework for reducing Camden's greenhouse gas emissions to 2050.
 Provides a broad vision of how energy and transport provision might look in 2050, and the policy implications.
 Approach to be reflected in the draft EAP and the aspirations are incorporated into the objectives of the plan.
 The following conclusions are drawn based on the scenario modelling process: 1.
-Camden's existing target of a 60% reduction in CO 2 emissions can be met through technological means in a financially viable way.
+Camden's existing target of a 60% reduction in CO2 emissions can be met through technological means in a financially viable way.